Secrets of China's economic future revealed; International Bag City

 Shi’s IBC plan will bring together retailers, wholesalers, traders, raw material suppliers, designers and service providers into one location - with the aim of cutting costs and export dependency and developing home markets and brands.

-Shi and his partners see IBC -- a 400,000 square metre development of office towers, wholesale market and design studios -- as the way to roughly double the value of annual bag revenues in Pinghu to 10 billion yuan by 2020, while cutting export exposure to 50 percent of the industry’s output.
+Shi and his partners see IBC -- a 400,000 square meter development of office towers, wholesale market and design studios -- as the way to roughly double the value of annual bag revenues in Pinghu to 10 billion yuan ($1.6 billion) by 2020, while cutting export exposure to 50 percent of the industry’s output.

 “Now Chinese people have more money,” 46-year-old Shi, who has an MBA from the China Europe International Business School, said in English.